-The Fund, after investing at least 90% of its total assets in securities that comprise its Underlying Index, may invest its remaining assets in securities (including other funds) not included in its Underlying Index, and in money market instruments, including repurchase agreements and other funds, including affiliated funds, that invest exclusively in money market instruments (subject to applicable limitations under the 1940 Act or exemptions therefrom), convertible securities, structured notes (notes on which the amount of principal repayment and interest payments is based on the movement of one or more specified factors, such as the movement of a particular security or securities index) and in futures contracts, options and options on futures contracts.
-The Fund may use options, futures contracts, convertible securities and structured notes to seek performance that corresponds to its Underlying Index, and to manage cash flows.
-The Adviser anticipates that it may take approximately two business days (a business day is any day that the New York Stock Exchange ("NYSE") is open) for additions to and deletions from the Underlying Index to fully settle in the portfolio composition of the Fund.
+The Fund, after investing at least 90% of its total assets in securities that comprise the Underlying Index, as well as ADRs and GDRs that represent the securities in the Underlying Index, may invest its remaining assets in securities (including other funds) not included in the Underlying Index and in money market instruments, including repurchase agreements and other funds, including affiliated funds, that invest exclusively in money market instruments (subject to applicable limitations under the 1940 Act or exemptions therefrom), convertible securities and structured notes (notes on which the amount of principal repayment and interest payments is based on the movement of one or more specified factors, such as the movement of a particular security or securities index) and in futures contracts, options and options on futures contracts.
+The Fund may use futures contracts, options, options on futures contracts, convertible securities and structured notes to seek performance that corresponds to the Underlying Index and to manage cash flows.
+The Adviser anticipates that it may take approximately two business days (a business day is any day that the New York Stock Exchange ("NYSE") is open) for additions to, and deletions from, the Fund's Underlying Index to fully settle in the portfolio composition of the Fund.

-In accordance with 1940 Act rules, the Fund has adopted a policy to invest, under normal circumstances, at least 80% of the value of its net assets (plus the amount of any borrowing for investment purposes) in the particular types of securities, and/or in securities of companies in the particular industries or economic sectors, that are suggested by the Fund's name (the "80% investment policy").
+In accordance with 1940 Act rules, the Fund has adopted a policy to invest, under normal circumstances, at least 80% of the value of its net assets (plus the amount of any borrowings for investment purposes) in certain types of securities or in securities of companies in a particular region or economic sector (e.g., securities of Chinese companies or companies in the information technology sector) that are suggested by the Fund's name (the "80% investment policy").
 The Fund considers the securities suggested by its name to be those securities that comprise its Underlying Index.
 Therefore, the Fund anticipates meeting its 80% investment policy because it already generally invests at least 90% of its total assets in securities that comprise its Underlying Index, in accordance with its principal investment strategies.